 One of the key things to do in St. Louis is see the Gateway Arch.
-But if you live in St. Louis, as Vegetarian TravelingMom Judy Antell did for college and graduate school, you go to the St. Louis Gateway Arch once and that’s it.
-The arch now deserves a second or third look, as it received a makeover, with a revitalized entry and a brand new museum underneath.
-The area also has a new name.
-The Gateway Arch National Park, previously the Jefferson National Expansion Memorial, reopens July 3, 2018.
+It’s recently gotten a makeover, with a revitalized entry and a brand new museum underneath.
+The area also has a new name, Gateway Arch National Park.

 Riding to the top of the St. Louis Gateway Arch can be your introduction to the Midwest.
 But getting to the arch used to involve crossing highways and breathing diesel fumes.
 Now, the area around the signature arch has been turned into parkland.
 Rolling hills and landscaped gardens make the approach more beautiful and welcoming.
 The CityArch River Project, a $380 million renovation, added 11 acres of parkland and over five miles of walking and biking paths.